Protesters set Ebola treatment center on fire in DRC, demanding return of body

 Tensions flared Thursday when the relatives of a young man who died of Ebola tried to take his body “by force” from the Rwampara Hospital, according to Luc Mambele, vice president of Congolese political party A2RC.

-After health authorities refused access to the young man’s body, family members responding by lobbing projectiles at the hospital tents, causing a fire to break out, the local official said.
+After health authorities refused access to the young man’s body, family members responded by lobbing projectiles at the hospital tents, causing a fire to break out, the local official said.

+The World Health Organization (WHO) said Friday that at least 177 deaths are thought to be linked to the outbreak in the DRC, with nearly 750 cases suspected, warning that violence was hampering the response.

+“The Ebola situation in the DRC is deeply worrisome,” WHO Director-General Dr. Tedros Adhanom Ghebreyesus said in an update on social media, cautioning that officials “know the epidemic in the DRC is much larger” than the seven deaths that have been confirmed by a laboratory.

 The medical humanitarian organization warned against the spread of “incorrect or unconfirmed information circulating on social media and the internet,” which is likely to fuel fear, misinformation and mistrust toward health facilities.